lacymorrow/crossover/.github/ISSUE_TEMPLATE/something-else.md

 ---
-name: Custom issue template
+name: Something else
-about: Describe this issue template's purpose here.
+about: Report an issue or ask a question
-title: ''
+title: "[ISSUE]"
-labels: ''
+labels: Discussion
 assignees: ''

 ---